kapawlak/128A_Remote/Site/lab2.md

 <iframe src="https://kapawlak.github.io/PhDemoJS/Apps/BiotSavart_Current_Line/Biot_Savart.html" width= "100%" height="650" style="border:none;"></iframe>
 :::

+Recall that for a long straight wire, the magnetic field wraps around the line of current according to the right-hand rule [Eq](#biot_law):

 :::Figure:Figure
 ![](imgs/RHR.png)
 :::

-Recall that for a long straight wire, the magnetic field wraps around the line of current according to the right- hand rule:

 Analyzing the integral of the Biot Savart Law,  it can be shown that the strength of the magnetic field at a distance $R$ from the wire is given by the equation:

-::: Figure:Equation
+::: Figure:Equation biot_wire
 $$
 B = \frac{\mu_0 I}{2 \pi R}
 $$